iterorganization/Waveform-Editor/docs/source/gui.rst

 * **Inverse Mode**: You define a target plasma shape and properties, and NICE calculates the required coil currents to achieve this equilibrium.
-You can also choose to fix the current in certain coils.
+You can also choose to fix the current in a subset of coils.
-* **Direct Mode**: In this mode, you specify the currents for all coils, and NICE calculates the resulting plasma equilibrium.
+* **Direct Mode**: You specify the currents for all coils, and NICE calculates the resulting plasma equilibrium.

 At the top of the control panel, you'll find **Run** and **Stop** buttons to start and